tellor-io/dataSpecs/types/HistoricalGasPrice.md

 ## Response Type

-`GasPriceOracle`'s response type is an unpacked 256 bit value with 18 decimals of precision.
+`HistoricalGasPrice`'s response type is an unpacked 256 bit value with 18 decimals of precision.
 It's response type is measured in gwei:
 ```
 - abi_type: ufixed256x18 (18 decimals of precision)
 - packed: false